Taeyeon: Awards and nominations

 Since debuting as a member of Girls' Generation, Taeyeon has received numerous nominations and awards for her solo activities in original soundtracks, radio show hosting and musical theatre.
 She won two Best Female Artist awards at the Mnet Asian Music Awards, as well as Bonsang awards at the 25th Seoul Music Awards and the 30th Golden Disc Awards.
-In January 2020, Taeyeon won the OST Award, Bonsang Award, and Daesang Award (grand prize) at the 29th Seoul Music Awards.
+In January 2020, Taeyeon won the OST Award, Bonsang Award (Main Prize), and Daesang Award (Grand Prize) at the 29th Seoul Music Awards.